rauc/rauc/docs/concept/update-concept.rst

 The ``system``  section contains the ``compatible`` string which must describe the board and its function as distinctly as it is required to assure that only update bundles designed for this specific type can be installed.
-The ``boatloader`` entry gives a hint which boot chooser implementation is available.
+The ``bootloader`` entry gives a hint which boot chooser implementation is available.

 The ``keyring`` section refers to the trusted keyring used for signature